-Acne is the most common skin condition that causes pimples or "zits" and other skin problems.
+Acne is the most common skin condition that causes pimples, "zits," and other skin problems.
 About 70-90% of teens will have acne.
 Unfortunately, some men keep struggling with acne long after their teen years.
 One study found that 42.5 percent of men reported experiencing acne during their 20s, 20.1 percent during their 30s, and 12 percent reported experiencing acne in their 40s.
 The most common locations for men's acne are the face, back, and chest.
-Male acne can also appear on the neck, shoulders, upper arms, and buttocks
+Male acne can also appear on the neck, shoulders, upper arms, and buttocks.

 The optimal men's skincare routine should include a few essential ingredients.
-The exact kind of products depends on the age and skin types of every individual.
-Younger men with oily skin would benefit from a more drying cleanser and more potent anti-acne products while guys in their 20s and 30s or men with dry skin will need more hydrating milder anti-acne products.
+The exact kind of product depends on the age and skin type of every individual.
+For example, younger men with oily skin would benefit from a more drying cleanser and more potent anti-acne products, while guys in their 20s and 30s or men with dry skin need more hydrating milder anti-acne products.
 Men with active acne or acne-prone skin would need medicated skincare customized to their acne severity.

 What is the best skincare routine for adult men with acne-prone skin?

-Essential skincare routine for every man, at any age, will include cleansing the face morning and evening, removing the oil, dirt, and dead skin cells that accumulate on the surface of the skin.
-Removing this gunk is essential to skin by opening pores and keeping the skin fresh and glowing.
+Essential skincare routine for every man, at any age, will include cleansing the face morning and evening, removing the oil, dirt, and dead skin cells that accumulate on the skin's surface.
+Removing this gunk is essential to the skin by opening pores and keeping the skin fresh and glowing.
 Cleaning the skin will also allow the other products to penetrate better into the skin and be more effective.
 The cleanser should be mild and hydrating.
 Avoid harsh drying, soaps, scrubs, and spinning brushes.
 Those will hurt the upper skin barrier and will damage the skin.

 The evening routine will start with the same mild cleanser.
 After the cleanser, one can apply an active moisturizer with anti-aging ingredients as a good active night serum.
 The best ingredients are niacinamide and a low percentage (< 0.5% retinol).
 The addition of protein peptides is usually a good addition.